zhiming-xu/STAT157/README.md

+## Introduction

-###This is the repo for homework of STAT157 Introduction to Deep Learnig, Spring 2019
+**This is the repo for homework of STAT157 - Introduction to Deep Learning, Spring 2019 at UC Berkeley**